 A natural filament fiber produced by the silkworm in the construction of its cocoon.
 Most silk is collected from cultivated caterpillars and comes from Asia.

 Soy fabric is made from the leftover dregs from soybean oil or tofu production making it eco-friendly.
-Similar to natural silk, it is common for find occasional slubs which adds to its natural beauty.
+Similar to natural silk, it is common to find occasional slubs which adds to its natural beauty.
 Its care is the same as cotton fabric.

 A synthetic fiber made from polyurethane.
 It is lightweight, highly elastic, strong, durable and non-absorbent to water and oils.
 In Europe, they call this elastane.